microsoft/service-fabric/README.md

 $ runbuild.sh –c –n

+The builds were run on [Azure Linux VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-general) with added disk capacity.
+If you want to to build on an Azure machine you need to add approximately 70GB for the source+build outputs.

-The builds were run on [Azure Linux VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-general).
-They should be taken as estimates of how long a build will take.
+These times should be taken as estimates of how long a build will take.

 |Machine SKU|Cores|Memory (GB)|Build Time|
 |-----------|-----|-----------|----------|